emmz3230/Routing-Controller-Doc/docs/More-Examples/Render-templates.md

 }
 ```

 To use rendering ability make sure to configure express / koa properly.
-To use rendering ability with Koa you will need to use a rendering 3rd party such as [koa-views](https://github.com/queckezz/koa-views/), koa-views is the only render middleware that has been tested.
+To use rendering ability with Koa you need to use a rendering third party such as [koa-views](https://github.com/queckezz/koa-views/), koa-views is the only render middleware proven through testing.